DaiMysha/LightSystem/README.md

 * EMISSIVE :
 	An emissive light is draw above everything else.
 It does not blend with what's under it and does not generate shadows.

-* ISOMETRIC :
-	To be implemented later.
-This is for when the LightSystem has to work on an isometric map.

 * POLYMORPH :
 	A polymorph light is a light whose parameters can change (see the definition of each light to knows which parameters are influenced).
 This concerns every parameter that implies that the light has to be recalulcated.
 Used for optimisations (tbi).